1up-lab/IbrowsTranslationHelperBundle/README.md

 [![Build Status](https://travis-ci.org/ibrows/IbrowsTranslationHelperBundle.svg?branch=master)](https://travis-ci.org/ibrows/IbrowsTranslationHelperBundle)

-Provide a TranslationWrapper which can create missing translations for you Enable/disbale creation over config.
+Provide a TranslationWrapper which can create missing translations for you

+Enable/disbale creation over config.

 Normalize translationkeys

 Decorate Missing Keys

-Currently only YML Translation-Creator in the Bundle But use your own customized Creator
+Currently only YML Translation-Creator in the Bundle.

+But use your own customized Creator

 Install & setup the bundle